kevvor/chattyapp/README.md

 npm start
 ```

-Install the dependencies and start the server.
+Now install the dependencies from this repo and start the server.

 ```
 npm install